tekenthusiast/hello-java/README.md

 This build will always fail because it has two types of failing tests:

-- two based on incorrect the behavior the main code (CUT, class-under-test), leading to failed assertions
+- based on incorrect the behavior the main code (CUT, class-under-test), leading to failed assertions
-- two based on logical errors in the test code, leading to exceptions before assertions are tested
+- based on logical errors in the test code, leading to exceptions before assertions are tested

 # Learning Objectives